 So, go ahead, relax, look and feel (embarrassed, angry, ashamed or whatever).

-Of course, consistency is key, so tie your mirror time to something you are already doing (e.g. before dressing in the morning, starting the car or brushing your teeth).
+Consistency is key, so tie your mirror time to something you are already doing (e.g. before dressing in the morning, starting the car or brushing your teeth).
 And once or twice a day is plenty.

 The only time we can increase self-acceptance (of our actions) is when we do not want to, when we are feeling the most unacceptable.
 I mean, it is easy to accept ourselves when things are going well, when our behavior is up to par.

 What’s not to accept?
-The time to increase self-acceptance is when we feel embarrassed, ashamed or in some way weaker.
+The time to increase self-acceptance is when we feel embarrassed, ashamed or in any way weaker.

 If you are like most of us, you are drowning in negative emotion and doing everything you can to stop feeling it: your body is tight, breath short and your mind full of thoughts (about how it was not your fault?).

-This helps stop those feelings, but whatever emotion we stop is always left behind (and who needs more emotional baggage?).
+This helps stop those feelings, but anytime we stop an emotion, we leave behind whatever is not felt (and who needs more emotional baggage?).